DISCUSSING POVERTY; INTERVIEW WITH A PRIVILEGED INDIAN WOMAN

 Hi Madhurima, please introduce yourself!

-You’ve grown up in India – a country devastated by extreme poverty – so how would you describe your personal situation?
+You’ve grown up in India – a country dealing with extreme poverty – so how would you describe your personal situation?

 On my way to school, I once witnessed a man’s ordeal to find a morsel of food from a dustbin under the famous Howrah Bridge.
 He was wearing close to nothing; his hair unbrushed, and beard unkempt.
 I was fifteen years old and this is my first vivid memory of the bigot society we live in.